LaunchCodeEducation/lchs/src/chapters/css/css-locations.rst

 #. ``class`` styling rules come next.
 #. ``element`` level styling rules receive the lowest importance.

-The order for the selectors assumes that the style rules are all in the same location (e.g. all in an external CSS file).
-If the rules occur in different locations, then the browser follows the inline/internal/external order.

-Finally, when we nest HTML elements inside others, this affects their styling.
-Any style rules for the internal element override the rules on the outer element.
+Finally, nesting HTML elements inside others affects their styling.
+Any rules for the internal element override the rules on the outer element.

 .. admonition:: Example